DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Check for application updates** _(Not available for some builds)_

 By default a check for new ES-DE versions will be done on every application startup and a notification will be displayed if there is a new release available for download.
 Using this option the frequency of these checks can be set to _Always_, _Daily_, _Weekly_, _Monthly_ or _Never_.
-This setting is not available on some platforms and package formats such as the Android app store releases, the Linux AUR release and the semi-official FreeBSD and Raspberry Pi releases where pre-built packages are not provided.
+This setting is not available on some platforms and package formats such as the Android app store releases, the Linux AUR release and the semiofficial Haiku and FreeBSD releases.

 **Include prereleases in update checks** _(Always enabled for prereleases)_